FreeClimbAPI/Node-Make-Recording-How-To-Guide/README.md

-# Node - Make a Recording Tutorial
+# Node - Make Recording Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/make-a-recording#section-javascript).
 Specifically, the project will: